APARC - SeAP Home

 The Southeast Asia Program (SeAP) at Stanford’s Shorenstein Asia-Pacific Research Center is committed to researching contemporary Southeast Asian affairs and their policy implications.
 Our goal is to promote greater understanding of the conditions and forces affecting the region and shaping its future.
 Through academic endeavors and public outreach, we provide a space where scholars and professionals discuss and refine their ideas, engage and advise regional policymakers, and help interpret a culturally, politically, and economically diverse region of over half a billion people.

 In the Spotlight

 Video: Donald K. Emmerson on Strategic Thinking in Southeast Asia

 Southeast Asia is one of the world’s great crossroads, both historically and in the present era.
 Our research projects address some of the pressing economic, political, and security challenges facing this diverse and complex region.

 Writing for academic and general publications, we share our analysis and research findings through scholarly and trade presses, peer-reviewed journals, and policy briefs.

-Explore our upcoming events and sign up to receive our event announcements.
+Explore our upcoming events and sign up to receive our email updates.